-This is a list that includes people like Susan B. Anthony and Betty Ford.From reputable, prominent, and well known women's rights activists to the lesser known women's rights activists of today, these are some of the best professionals in the women's rights activist field.
+From reputable, prominent, and well known women's rights activists to the lesser known women's rights activists of today, these are some of the best professionals in the women's rights activist field.
 If you want to answer the questions, "Who are the most famous women's rights activists ever?" and "What are the names of famous women's rights activists?" then you're in the right place.
-(15 items)

-Gloria Marie Steinem is an American feminist, journalist, and social and political activist who became nationally recognized as a leader and spokeswoman for the feminist movement in the late 1960s and early 70s.
-She was a columnist for New York magazine and a founder of Ms. magazine.
-In 1969, she published an article, "After Black Power, Women's Liberation," which brought her to national fame as a feminist leader.
-In 2005, Steinem, Jane Fonda, and Robin Morgan co-founded the Women's Media Center, an organization that works "to make women visible and powerful in the media."
-Steinem currently travels internationally as an organizer and... more
+- Gloria Marie Steinem (; born March 25, 1934) is an American feminist, journalist, and social political activist who became nationally recognized as a leader and a spokeswoman for the American feminist movement in the late 1960s and early 1970s.Steinem was a columnist for New York magazine, and a co-founder of Ms. magazine.
+In 1969, Steinem published an article, "After Black Power, Women's Liberation", which brought her to national fame as a feminist leader.
+In 2005, Steinem, Jane Fonda, and Robin Morgan co-founded the Women's Media Center, an organization that works "to make women visible and powerful in the media".As of May 2018, Steinem travels internationally as an organizer and... more